ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 ## Summary

 The hybrid-runtime can be used to improve the experience for systems with multiple IPs on a single SoC.
-You know know how to use cloud tools such as K3s and containerd to deploy and run workloads on hybrid systems using the hybrid-runtime.
+You now know how to use cloud tools such as K3s and containerd to deploy and run workloads on hybrid systems using the hybrid-runtime.

 If you have an Arm Linux host, you can run the hello world example by following the instructions in the next section.